killertilapia/fastapi-unleash-sfd2025/README.md

     Don't forget to set the API key on the fastapi app.

-5. Use an REST API client like Insomnia, Bruno or Postman to test functionality
+5. Use a REST API client like Insomnia, Bruno or Postman to test functionality

 # Author